bourdalas/Diploma-Thesis/README.md

 # Diploma-Thesis
-Music Information Retrieval System Implementation in Matlab
+Music Information Retrieval System Implementation in Matlab for Unix.